 IGEI is a program of the Lee Iacocca Institute for Global Leadership.
 Carrie Duncan, program director for IGEI, believes that a crucial part of this program is the independence it provides students.

-The main focus of the IGEI program is its “intrapreneurial” consulting project.
-Working with small teams, students partner with local businesses to help solve a company’s issue.
+One important element of the IGEI program is its “intrapreneurial” consulting project.
+Working with small teams, students partner with local businesses to investigate a question, challenge, or opportunity.

 Hands-on experience

-Throughout the program, students also get to choose a concentration course in an academic area they want to further explore, such as fintech, AI and Business, technical entrepreneurship, or more.
+Throughout the program, students also get to choose a concentration courses taught by Lehigh faculty in an academic areas they want to further explore, such as marketing, AI and Business, data-driven decision making, and more.

 In addition to learning on Lehigh’s campus, students have the opportunity to attend field trips in Philadelphia and New York that vary from year to year.
-During their session, Durmus and Song both had the opportunity to visit the headquarters of the United Nations.
+In 2024, Durmus and Song both had the opportunity to visit the headquarters of the United Nations.

-Song said that this experience pushed him out of his comfort zone, giving him insight into what meeting new people would be like in college.
+Song said the IGEI experience pushed him out of his comfort zone, giving him insight into what meeting new people would be like in college.

 “This whole program really kind of forced you, in a way, to, at least me, to act or socialize in a way that I normally wouldn't have,” Song said.